ps4star/FSE/ref.md

 ###### Other Names: callfunc, script, callscript
 Not to be confused with call.

-For information on how external functions work, and how to create your own, see [https://github.com/ps4star/FSE/blob/master/functionguide.md](external function guide).
+For information on how external functions work, and how to create your own, see [external function guide](https://github.com/ps4star/FSE/blob/master/functionguide.md).